yoto5/solidity_and_react_crowdfunding/README.md

 ### Setup
 In order to run the test:
 - open a brownie project with brownie init
-- locate the contracts/ interface/ tests in the proper directories
+- locate the contracts/interface/tests in the proper directories
-- with CLI enter brownie test
+- in your terminal cd into the brownie project dir and enter: `brownie test`

 <br>